kirchner/elm-cldr/README.md

 the CLDR.
 I think, one can do one of these things:

-- Automatically generate Elm modules by parsing the CLDR data, which expose the different formatting rules and the `plural` and `ordinal` part functions (this is what I did here for the pluralization rules)
+- Automatically generate Elm modules by parsing the CLDR data, which expose the different formatting rules and the `plural` and `ordinal` text functions (this is what I did here for the pluralization rules)

 - Let the user parse the CLDR data themself during runtime